-When you meet a target's Success Target, that foe is Affected.
+When you meet a target's Success Target, we say the foe is Affected.

 Edge Target

 The Edge Target is the amount of Edge you have to roll in order to use Edge against the target.
 To use Edge on a foe, you must meet both the Success Target AND Edge Target.